haiyuan-yu-lab/structural-interactome-features/README.md

 - [AlphaFold](https://github.com/google-deepmind/alphafold)
 - [CD-HIT](https://github.com/weizhongli/cdhit)
-- [CDD-API](https://www.ncbi.nlm.nih.gov/Structure/cdd/cdd_help.shtml#BatchRPSBWebAPI) (we provide a script to perform the search, but you need to get your own API keys)
+- [CDD](https://www.ncbi.nlm.nih.gov/Structure/cdd/cdd_help.shtml#RPSBFtp) (we provide a script to perform the search, but you must install CDDs requirements and get the data)
 - [ska](https://honig.c2b2.columbia.edu/ska) (We provide bash scripts to perform the alignment, but we don't have permission to redistribute the software, you must obtain a licence to run this.)
 - [PeSTo](https://github.com/LBM-EPFL/PeSTo) (We provide bash scripts to run PeSTo, assuming you have installed a proper Docker image in your system.
 You may modify this by configuring the environment variables in the `.env` file)